 7. Difficulties in daily oral functions.
 Tongue piercing can result in difficulty chewing, swallowing food, and speaking clearly.

 8. Allergic reaction to metal.
-A hypersensitivity reaction to the metal in the jewelry can occur in susceptible people.
+A hypersensitivity reaction to the metal in the jewelry can occur in susceptible individuals.

 Wisdom teeth are valuable to your mouth when they are healthy and properly positioned.
 However, they often develop problems that require their removal.
-At Alexandria Children’s Dentistry we will monitor their development and, should the wisdom teeth become impacted or maligned, we will refer your teen to an oral surgeon for further evaluation.
+At Alexandria Children’s Dentistry, we will monitor their development and, should wisdom teeth become impacted or misaligned, we will refer your teen to an oral surgeon for further evaluation.

 Activities with risk of falls, head contact with other players, or head contact with equipment all necessitate the use of a mouthguard.
 In sports like football, ice and roller hockey, basketball, or baseball, it is easy to remember mouthguards.

 However, don’t forget that we need mouthguard protection for other sport activities like gymnastics, lacrosse, racquetball, soccer, field hockey, skateboarding, roller blading, martial arts, boxing, wrestling, and volleyball.
 Mouthguards minimize the risk of broken teeth and injuries to the soft tissues of your mouth.

 Children should wear mouthguards during practices as well as games.
 Athletes, parents, and coaches ought to recognize that players at any level of competition can be injured.
 Parental support and encouragement are needed to make dental injury prevention a success.

 The cost of repairing a broken/missing tooth is more expensive than a mouthguard.
 If a person loses a permanent tooth, it is gone forever.
 Talk to Dr. Angela if your teen participates in any activities that might put her or him at risk of such injuries, and we can suggest the type of mouthguard that will offer the best protection for your athlete’s smile.